The Lady Pamela Hicks

 David was a chain smoker and following a stroke, he was diagnosed with lung cancer and died on 29th March 1998.
 Pamela was to comment after his death - "he was an absolute volcano to live with, but so life enhancing."
 She said - "I already miss his slamming of doors.
 David filled your sails with his enthusiasms.
 When I met him, I was visually blind, always with my nose in a book.
 He opened my eyes."
 At his own request, David's coffin lay in his garden pavilion prior to his funeral, which he arranged himself, spelling out the arrangements in a book that he made called “The Demise of David Hicks”.
 His coffin (which he designed himself) was made of sycamore and without any handles as they were apparently "frightfully common" and was carried to his final resting place on an ivy-covered trailer attached to his Range Rover.
 On his final journey, David was wearing a David Hicks pattern tie, and his pockets were stuffed with his obituaries and press clippings.

-Pamela (who was 90yrs in April 2019) is very much a private person despite her royal relations and is in the line of succession to the Throne.
-Apart from The Queen and Prince Philip, The Duke of Edinburgh (b.1921), she is the only person alive to witness the events of the day Queen Elizabeth II (1926(1952- ) was informed of her father’s death and succeeded to The Throne.
+Pamela (who was 90yrs in April 2019) is very a much a private person, despite her royal relations and is in the line of succession to the Throne.
+Apart from The Queen, she is the only person alive to witness the events of the day Queen Elizabeth II (1926(1952- ) was informed of her father's death and her succession to the Throne.
+In recent times, she has recalled via the Instagram pages of her daughter - India Hicks (b.1967), numerous tales and stories of her youth, in particular the private "behind close doors" tales of her father - Mountbatten, her mother - Edwina, and her relationship with her cousin Prince Philip, 1st Duke of Edinburgh (1921-2021) and her role as friend, confidante, cousin and lady-in-waiting to The Queen.
+As a result, she has acquired a quasi "national treasure" status.